jfseb/csv2parquet2orc/README.md

 Apache License 2.0

-# Windows:
+# running on windows:

 to operate the functionality on windows, one may have to set environment variable HADOOP_HOME and install at least
-  winutils.exe in HADOOP_HOME  there.
+  winutils.exe from a hadoop installation or https://github.com/steveloughran/winutils in HADOOP_HOME.

  example:

  - HADOOP_HOME=   c:\progs\hadoop
  - PATH= %PATH%;HADOOP_HOME\bin